thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 **EXERCISE:** Looking at the above message, can you identify the parts of an HTTP request?

-While an HTTP request can only contain a one method, there are several different methods that a client can choose from.
+While an HTTP request can only contain one method, there are several different methods that a client can choose from.
 Each method instructs a server on how to process the request.
 Without the use of Ajax, web browsers are only capable of sending HTTP requests with the following methods.

 | Method | Description                                                 |
 |--------|-------------------------------------------------------------|